 Lower School consists of the first three years of Senior School – Years 7, 8 and 9 – prior to the start of GCSE studies.
-Girls are welcomed into the Lower School from a wide variety of schools, including Tormead Junior School and many local Preparatory and Primary schools.
+Girls are welcomed into the Lower School from a wide variety of schools, including Tormead Prep School and many local Preparatory and Primary schools.

 Each Lower School year group consists of five mixed ability tutor groups of approximately 19 pupils each.
 The girls are taught in classes of approximately 24, although practical subjects such as Art, Music, Design Technology and Food and Nutrition are taught in smaller classes.
 Maths classes are set based upon ability.